jvloo/popcat-popbot/README.md

 JS clickbot for <a href="https://popcat.click/" target="_blank">PopCat challenge</a>

-You can open unlimited browsers to run the clickbot script until you drained your PC's CPU 😜
+You can open unlimited browsers to run the clickbot script (Python version) until you drained your PC's CPU 😜

 *‼️ MALAYSIA IS 2TH PLACE NOW ‼️ 🎉🎉*